suresh213/video-chat/README.md

 ## Features

 - 1:1 Video chat
-- Live Editor for interview
+- Live Editor(Whiteboard) for interviews
 - Notes (downloadable as PDF)
 - Instantly join a call with a meeting link
 - Real time chat